-The research approach for the study rests on five methods: (i) a preliminary literature review to identify the sustainable agricultural practices and systems (SAPSs) in India; (ii) applying the FAO's agroecological principles to shortlist the SAPSs; (iii) an analysis of the literature on the shortlisted SAPSs to identify their scale and impact in India; (iv) stakeholder consultations; and (v) a primary survey.
+The research approach for the study rests on five methods: (i) a preliminary literature review to identify the sustainable agricultural practices and systems (SAPSs) in India; (ii) applying the FAO's agroecological principles to shortlist the SAPSs; (iii) an analysis of the literature on the shortlisted SAPSs to identify their scale and impact in India; (iv) primary survey; and (v) stakeholder consultations.
 Each of these is discussed in turn in this section.